 It's invulnerable to deer.
-It blooms during the months of June, July and August each year.
-It introduces stunning fiddleheads during the spring months.
+It blooms during June, July, and August each year.
+It introduces beautiful fiddleheads during the spring months.
 These are memorable and boast coloring that's a pleasing mixture of whitish and silver.

 The Interrupted Fern has had quite a few applications.
 Iroquois peoples frequently relied on it as a means of taking care of venereal and blood conditions.
 It's a widely known ornamental plant.

-Interrupted Fern is thick, leafy addition to any garden!
+Interrupted Fern is a thick, leafy addition to any garden!

 An easy-to-grow, low-lying plant, the Interrupted Fern gets its name from the tiny leaflets which “interrupt” its broad fronds in early summer.
 A native of North America, China, and the Himalayas, this non-flowering, low maintenance fern grows well in wet soils and prefers acidic, humus-rich conditions.